Movable Type Workaround for Cpanel update woes

 cd /usr/src

-wget -O dbd.tar.gz "http://search.cpan.org/CPAN/authors/id/C/CA/CAPTTOFU/DBD-mysql-3.0001_3.tar.gz"
+wget -O dbd.tar.gz "http_//search.cpan.org/CPAN/authors/id/C/CA/CAPTTOFU/DBD-mysql-3.0001_3.tar.gz"

 gzip -cd dbd.tar.gz | tar xf -